Community and Culture Advisory Committee

 Advisory Committees are established under Part Q of City of Newcastle’s Code of Meeting Practice to provide advice to the elected Council on matters of strategic significance, and to provide advice to Council on implementation of relevant matters aligned to the Newcastle 2030 Community Strategic Plan.
 Advisory Committees may make recommendations to Council or a Committee of Council, but no functions are delegated to them by City of Newcastle.

+The Committee is facilitated by our City Wide Services Directorate.
 Membership to this Committee includes:

 The Lord Mayor may attend any Advisory Committee meeting as a voting member.
 Community representatives of Advisory Committees are not paid and serve on a voluntary basis.